zaphosting/docs/docs/vserver-windows-plesk.md

 ---
 id: vserver-windows-plesk
-title: VPS Installing Plesk on Windows Server
+title: Installation of Plesk
 description: Information on how to install Plesk on your Windows VPS from ZAP-Hosting - ZAP-Hosting.com documentation
-sidebar_label: Plesk Installation
+sidebar_label: Install Plesk
 ---

 ## Establish a connection to the server